Message from the PresidentCambodia - Guangxi - Laos - Myanmar - Thailand - Vietnam - Yunnan

 The term “Greater-Mekong Subregion” (GMS) is a geographic-cum-economic concept first articulated by the Asian Development Bank in the 1980s.
 Consisting of two Chinese provinces–Yunnan Province and Guangxi Zhuang Autonomous Region and the five countries of mainland Southeast Asia–Cambodia, Laos, Myanmar, Thailand and Vietnam–the GMS is now considered an area of integrated development following broadly along the spine of the mighty Mekong river, which originates on the Tibetan plateau, traverses nearly 3000 miles across Southwest China (where it is known as the Lancang River) and through the heart of mainland Southeast Asia, emptying into the South China Sea via the Mekong Delta in southern Vietnam.

-China-Mekong Law Center’s programs offer a unique opportunity to cultivate well-trained lawyers and legal advisors to serve vulnerable and disadvantaged populations in a rapidly changing environment.
-While the pace of change in the GMS will remain robust, we simply endeavor to ensure that such growth remains sustainable, fair, just and reasonable for the need of the peoples of the GMS.
-Please read more about the details about our Mekong Region Legal Studies Program and other our other projects.
-Please support us by clicking on the Donate link below and making a financial contribution towards the success of these important initiatives.
+The establishment of an M.A.
+Degree in Mekong Region Law and Development offers a unique opportunity to cultivate well-trained lawyers, legal advisors and development professionals to serve vulnerable and disadvantaged populations in a rapidly changing environment.
+While the pace of change in the GMS will remain robust, CMLC simply endeavors to ensure that such growth remains sustainable, fair, just and reasonable for the need of the peoples of the GMS.
+Please support us by clicking on the Donate link below and making a financial contribution towards the success of this important initiative.
 Thank you.